Qu4l1tyd/SFML-graphics/README.md

 # SFML graphics

-This is a really simple pong demo of using SFML library to draw graphics with C++.
+This is a really simple pong demo using SFML library to draw graphics with C++.

 1. Open terminal in the directory that you have downloaded this